Minurr/ScoutingWeb/README.md

 Now, intelligent models can be used to analyze existing data, automatically providing tables for all teams and alliance analysis suggestions.
 01/07/2025

 Now, I have changed the directory structure, and now it is clearer.
 Footer and header are separately arranged for unified modification.
 01/11/2025

+Now, we have added a user system, by grouping users, we can accurately assign tasks, check if there are enough permissions, etc.; we use REG-code to avoid unrelated people from registering, and to avoid cyber-attacks, and this is our v2.0.0 version, and I'm proud of it!
+01/12/2025
 <br>

     Operating Environment